Atharva-5/Basic_Spring_JSP/README.md

 # Basic_Spring_JSP
-Learning Spring using JSP with Basic navigation of pages
+Learning Spring MVC using JSP with Basic navigation of pages